Greenlantern456/awesome-minecraft/README.md

 ## Protocol
 _Libraries for interacting with the minecraft protocol._

+- [Packetevents](https://github.com/retrooper/packetevents) - PacketEvents is a fast and efficient multi-platform packet processing library for Minecraft.
 - [MCProtocolLib](https://github.com/Steveice10/MCProtocolLib) - MCProtocolLib is a simple library for communicating with a Minecraft client/server.
 It aims to allow people to make custom bots, clients, or servers for Minecraft easily.
 - [PacketWrapper](https://github.com/dmulloy2/PacketWrapper) - Packet wrapper classes for ProtocolLib.
 - [ProtocolLib](https://github.com/dmulloy2/ProtocolLib/) - Provides read and write access to the Minecraft protocol with Bukkit.